coder/docs/workspaces/preferences.md

 > onboarding.
 Future Git actions within Coder will operate within the Coder
 > deployment's network, _not_ the local machine.

-## Notifications

-Coder issues desktop notifications when you create a new workspace or rebuild an workspace.

-Please note that:

-- You may not receive native notifications when using your browser's private browsing mode
-- You must enable native notifications for each browser on which you run Coder

 ## Auto-start

 Auto-start allows you to set the time when Coder automatically starts and builds